ramaroberto/neat-python/docs/module_summaries.rst

       Uses :py:meth:`ActivationFunctionSet.add <activations.ActivationFunctionSet.add>`.

       :param str name: The name by which the function is to be known in the :ref:`configuration file <activation-function-config-label>`.
-      :param func: A function meeting the requirements of :py:func:`activations.validate_activation`.
+      :param func: A function that meets the requirements of :py:meth:`multiparameter.MultiParameterSet.add_func`.
       :type func: `function`

     .. index:: ! aggregation function